Skip to main content

 -d '{ "name": "Hotel Reservations" }'

-• Same parameters: Deck returns the stored response.
-No new resource is created.
+• Same parameters: Deck returns the cached response.
+The operation is not repeated.

 • Different parameters: Deck returns a 409 Conflict with an idempotency_error to prevent accidental misuse.